freealise/freealise.github.io/_posts/2025-01-01-nothing-here-at-the-time.md

 <!--

 fix the unconvincing [('Noahide')] story:
+drinking had a spiritual reason and he probably never did it again
 connect (Noah) to [Mary Magdalene] for gentiles with Tanya reference
 leaflet in Georgian, Czech, Hebrew and Arabic as original (~Aramaic), Ukrainian with Coptic font, English (+for Liberland), German